 Estimated Monthly Maintenance Fee

 Title is a legal term that means you have legal ownership of the property, and is obtained when the owner signs the deed (transfer document) over to you.
 Title is then registered in the government’s land registration system.

 The manner in which Title is taken in Ontario falls into two categories; Joint Tenancy, or Tenants in Common.
 In its simplest terms, Joint Tenancy permits, if two or more people are purchasing a property, that in the event of a death of one of the people, the entire property will become solely owned by the other purchaser.
 For Tenants in Common, each purchaser retains a percentage of ownership, that in the event of a death, the percentage of ownership will transfer to the person’s estate, rather than to the other owner.

-Final Closing is the process through which you will receive Title to your home.
+At Final Closing, Title will be transferred into the name of the purchaser(s) on the Agreement of Purchase and Sale, unless our lawyers receive direction otherwise prior to Final Closing.
+You should provide instructions to your lawyer about how you wish to Take Title, at least four weeks before Final Closing to avoid additional legal expenses.Final Closing is the process through which you will receive Title to your home.
 Final Closing occurs about four to six weeks after Registration.
 If you Interim Closed before the community registered, you will be notified of your Final Closing date which will typically take place 4-6 weeks after registration.
 If your Occupancy Date occurs after this time, you skip the Interim Closing process, and will move to a straight Final Closing.
 Mortgages will begin at Final Closing.